 “We are so fortunate to have an excellent relationship with Veterans Affairs social workers and mental health providers.
 Their feedback and participation in setting treatment goals help us as we design a comprehensive treatment plan to meet the specific needs of our Veterans.
 Our alignment is vital to successful discharge planning as our Veterans return home,” added Klay.

-In addition to expanding the access to care, government agencies are also funding research to understand the causes of the mental health problems among Veterans and how to prevent and treat them.
+In addition to expanding access to care, government agencies are also funding research to understand the causes of the mental health problems among Veterans and how to prevent and treat them.
 Lifeskills South Florida is honored to serve Veterans to help them face these challenges.

 As one of the most distinguished addiction treatment centers in the South Florida area, Lifeskills is accredited to treat both mental health disorders and dual diagnosis.
 We currently offer treatment services in both residential and outpatient settings.
 We can help you get your life back on track.